-Consumers would directly save money from this proposed rulemaking.
-In the 12-county area, consumers using low permeation hoses would save approximately 67,000 gallons of gasoline, which would amount to a \$160,169 annual cost benefit to consumers.
-Consumers using ECO nozzles would receiving an economic benefit by eliminating spills and evaporation from the nozzle.
-In the 12-county area, consumers using ECO nozzles would save approximately 130,000 gallons of gasoline, which would amount to a \$289,726 annual cost benefit to consumers.
+Consumers will directly save money as a result of this final-form rulemaking.
+In the 12-county area, consumers using low permeation hoses will save approximately 67,000 gallons of gasoline, which amounts to a \$213,558 annual cost benefit to consumers.
+Consumers using ECO nozzles will receive an economic benefit by eliminating spills and evaporation from the nozzle.
+In the 12-county area, consumers using ECO nozzles are anticipated to save approximately 60,000 gallons of gasoline, which amounts to a \$193,267 annual cost benefit to consumers.

-The use of low permeation hoses would reduce evaporative emissions in the 5-county Philadelphia and 7county Pittsburgh areas by 200 tons per year.
-Using ECO nozzles would reduce annual evaporative emissions by 108 tons and 73 tons in the 5-county Philadelphia and 7-county Pittsburgh areas, respectively, by reducing spills more than conventional nozzles.
-In addition, an equal amount of gasoline from nozzle spills would be prevented from reaching sources of surface and ground water.
-This proposed rulemaking would reduce toxic chemicals in the environment and would reduce human exposure in the surrounding community, especially for those who work and fill their vehicles at GDFs.
+The use of low permeation hoses will reduce evaporative emissions in the 5-county Philadelphia and 7county Pittsburgh areas by 200 tons per year.
+Using ECO nozzles will reduce annual evaporative emissions by 108 tons and 73 tons in the 5-county Philadelphia and 7-county Pittsburgh areas, respectively, by reducing spills more than conventional nozzles.
+In addition, an equal amount of gasoline from nozzle spills will be prevented from reaching sources of surface and ground water.
+This final-form rulemaking reduces toxic chemicals in the environment and reduces human exposure in the surrounding community, especially for those who work and fill their vehicles at GDFs.

-Please see the response to Question 17, below, for more detailed information on benefits of this proposed rulemaking.
+Please see the response to Question 17, below, for more detailed information on benefits of this final-form rulemaking.